 Those who visit Ladakh are usually adventure-seekers looking for the next high-altitude thrill, but we wanted to focus more on the zen side of things.
 Rich in culture, scenery and history, Ladakh is a treasure trove of wonders hidden away in a remote part of the world.
 After a start in Delhi, we’ll visit mountain villages, valleys, and Hindu and Buddhist temples along the road to Leh.
 If you’re looking to break a sweat after all, try rafting or hiking amongst other pulse-racing activities, but we totally understand if you’d rather just lay back and let the culture of the region soak right in.

-G Adventures for Good: City Walk, Delhi.
+Your Welcome Moment: Meet Your CEO and Group.
 Walking tour with a guide from the G Adventures-supported Delhi Streetkids project.
 Old and New Delhi tour.
 Orientation walk of Dharamsala with temples of Masrur.
 Bhagsunag visit and hike.
 Old Manali Manu Temple and Hidimba Temple visits (Manali).
 Kardang Monastery (Keylong).
 Shey Thikse and Hemis Monastery visits.
 Gya village and Miru village visit.
 Stok Palace and museum visit.
 Internal flight.
 All transport between destinations and to/from included activities.

 See Delhi from a new perspective with a former streetkid-led walking tour, learn more about Tibetan culture in Dharamsala, soak in the dramatic mountain scenery, visit small villages and beautiful temples.